The History and Evolution of Passkeys: From Passwords to Passwordless

 The Major Platform Commitment (2022–Present)

-FIDO2 and WebAuthn existed for several years before reaching mainstream awareness.
-The turning point came in May 2022, when Apple, Google, and Microsoft jointly announced expanded support for FIDO2 passkeys across all their platforms.
+Although FIDO2 and WebAuthn had been around for several years, they gained mainstream recognition in 2022 when major platforms committed to supporting passkeys.
+A significant turning point came in May 2022, when Apple, Google, and Microsoft jointly announced expanded support for FIDO2 passkeys across their platforms, marking a major milestone in the adoption of passwordless authentication.
 This wasn't just technical support — it was a coordinated public commitment that passkeys would be built into iOS, Android, macOS, Windows, Chrome, and Safari as first-class features.
 This widespread adoption by industry leaders marked a turning point, signalling the beginning of a new era in authentication where passkeys could potentially replace traditional passwords on a global scale.

 Where Passkeys Are Headed